 Sleep Helps Children Learn

-Like we talked about in this post (link to post on sleep apnea), children need sleep to learn well.
+Like we talked about in “Why We Sleep Train” post, children need sleep to learn well.
 It’s impossible to focus well and take in information when you’re exhausted, just like it’s impossible to remember what you’ve learned when you’re trying to stay awake.
 Sleep is critical to the learning process.
 Learning happens in three phases:

 - Knowledge acquisition